mbaytas/MAVA337Labs/Lab4_Processing_ShapesColorMouseKeyboard/README.md

 > The [documentation on color mode](https://processing.org/reference/colorMode_.html) is also interesting.

 - Compile and run your code.
 Click the canvas to draw a square.
 Press a key to change the color.
 Click the canvas to draw another square.
-Notice that the color has not changes.
+Notice that the color has not changed.
 Try and fail a few more times.
 Contemplate why your new squares are not being drawn with a randomly colored fill.
-Solve the problem yourself =) (Hint: See section 6 of this lab.)
+Solve the problem yourself.
+(Hint: See section 6 of this lab.)

 Here's a final screenshot to keep you motivated: